mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 This project has important limitations:

 * it uses historical alert-duration data only;
-* it does not include causes of alerts, military activity, weather, intelligence information, or geopolitical events;
+* it does not include causes of alerts, military activity, weather, intelligence information, geopolitical events, or operational context;
-* air raid alert dynamics are non-stationary and can change abruptly;
+* the time series is non-stationary and can change abruptly;
-* relationships found in past data may not remain stable in future periods;
+* long-duration alert days are real observations and were not automatically removed as outliers;
-* the model produces a retrospective statistical forecast, not a reliable real-time warning;
+* relationships observed in the past may not remain stable in the future;
-* the model must not be used for personal safety decisions, emergency planning, or operational use.
+* all forecasts are retrospective statistical estimates;

-The results should be interpreted as an educational demonstration of time series analysis and forecasting methodology.
+* the project must not be used for safety, emergency, military, or operational decisions.

 ---